What Are The Common Furnace Problems and Their Solutions?

-Your Furnace not working?
+If you are facing Common Furnace Problems & your Furnace is not working?
 The answer is simpler than you would expect.
 According to HVAC experts, almost 75% of no-heat calls are due to a lack of maintenance by the homeowner.

-Most homeowners don’t know how to repair common furnace problems & what they should be doing to maintain the heating system.
-Here we will address the most common reasons your furnace is not working.
+Most homeowners don’t have a clue as to what they should be doing to maintain the heating system.
+Here we will address the common reasons your furnace is not working.
 We will also walk you through solving the problem.

 1. Check Your Thermostat